 To address these concerns, the Obama Administration wants to improve "the transparency of 401(k) fees to help workers and plan sponsors make sure they are getting investment, record-keeping, and other services at a fair price."
-Consistent with this policy objective, the Administration published interim final regulations on July 16, 2010 requiring service providers to provide specific discloses with respect to fees.
+Consistent with this policy objective, interim final regulations were published on July 16, 2010 requiring service providers to provide specific disclosures with respect to fees.
+After several postponements of the effective date, final regulations were issued on February 2, 2012, establishing July 1, 2012 as the date by which initial disclosure must be made.